Click below and find questions and answer – og what others have experienced...

 Answer:

-Yes, it is very suitable; pulls out the colors and cleans off the surface hub.
-Contains fine oils that penetrate, soften and prevent the leather from cracking.
+Yes, it is particularly suitable; it brings out the colors and cleans the surface dirt.
+Contains fine oils that penetrate, soften, and prevent the leather from cracking.

 If you want to clean the sofa first, use TexCare Woolwash

-Put a good slush of Woolwash in lukewarm water and whisk it up well to form a lot of foam.
+Pour a good splash of Woolwash into lukewarm water and whisk it well to create a lot of foam.
 Or make foam with a sponge.
-Then take the foam and distribute equally all over the sofa.
-You must not only stain clean, it is important that the whole sofa gets the same treatment; otherwise you risk blotches.
-Before the foam dries in, wash it off with clean water without rubbing.
-It doesn't matter that there's still a little Woolwash left on the leather.
-The next day, when the leather is completely dry, you treat it all with TexCare Leatherlotion.
-It is lubricated in a not too thick layer, and dries until the next day.
-Then the result should be a cleaner sofa, infused with fine oils, which counteracts that it again quickly gets dirty and that the leather dries out.
+Then take the foam and spread it evenly over the entire sofa.
+Don't just spot clean; it's important that the entire sofa receives the same treatment, otherwise you risk getting stains.
+Before the foam dries, wash it off with clean water without rubbing.
+It doesn't matter if there is still a little Woolwash left on the leather.
+The next day, when the leather is completely dry, treat the whole thing with TexCare Leatherlotion.
+Apply it in a thin layer and let it dry until the next day.
+The result should be a cleaner sofa, with added fine oils that prevent it from getting dirty quickly again and prevent the leather from drying out.
 Repeat treatment with Leatherlotion as needed, but at least every 6 months.
-Leather lotion itself has a cleansing effect, in addition to the nurturing effect.
+Leatherlotion itself has a cleansing effect, in addition to its nourishing effect.

 Question:

-Do I need a wash ball when I put TexCare in the machine?
+Should I use a washing ball when I put TexCare in the machine?

 Answer:

-You can do as you please.
-If you use the washing ball, you avoid getting soap in the soap drawer, so it is always clean and neat.
+It's up to you.
+If you use a washing ball, you avoid getting soap in the detergent drawer, so it stays nice and clean.

-If you have no washing ball, you can just pour TexCare into the machine on top of the clothes just before you start the machine.
+If you don't have a washing ball, you can just pour TexCare into the machine on top of the clothes, just before you start it.

-When dosing with Polywash, it is best to avoid the soap drawer, since it is quite viscous because it is so concentrated (very low in water) Then you are sure that detergent will not linger in the drawer.
+When dosing with Polywash, it's best to avoid the detergent drawer, as it's quite thick because it's so concentrated (very low water content).
+This way, you can be sure that no detergent gets stuck in the drawer.

 *link-buy-cottonwash